leontyev-anton/dbt-home-test/README.md

 dbt_oaknorth/models/mart__last_12_months.sql:

 Model that calculates the total transaction amount for each month over the last 12 months
-- percent_change_amount: the percentage change in transaction totals from one month to the next
+- <ins>percent_change_amount</ins>: the percentage change in transaction totals from one month to the next
-- top_customer_id: calculate the top customer for each month by selecting the customer with the highest spending
+- <ins>top_customer_id</ins>: calculate the top customer for each month by selecting the customer with the highest spending

 | month | amount | amount_previous_month | percent_change_amount | top_customer_id | top_customer_name | top_customer_joined_date | top_customer_amount |
 | --- | --- |  --- |  --- |  --- |  --- |  --- |  --- |